compdatasci/docker-jupyter/odepack-notebook/README.md

 ## Running as Linux environment

-You can also run the image as a Linux environment for Pandas.
+You can also run the image as a Linux environment for Odepack.
 You can run the image using the following command:

     docker run --rm -ti -w/home/compdatasci/shared -v $(pwd):/home/compdatasci/shared \
-    quay.io/compdatasci/pandas-notebook:latest
+    quay.io/compdatasci/odepack-notebook:latest

 which would share your current working directory into the container as `~/shared`. *Note that you should only save files under the shared directory because all other files will be lost when the process ends.*

 Users with SELinux-enabled Linux distributions (Redhat, Fedora, CentOS, and others) will need to add the `:z` flag to the volume mount, e.g.:

     docker run --rm -ti -w/home/compdatasci/shared -v $(pwd):/home/compdatasci/shared:z \
-    quay.io/compdatasci/pandas-notebook:latest
+    quay.io/compdatasci/odepack-notebook:latest